-Now, Jane, the Presence appeared to be turning to me again, you must understand that the world that you came from and the life that you had there have fallen away from you.
+Now, Jane, the Presence said, you must understand that the world that you came from and the life that you had there have now fallen away from you.
 You are now Dead.

 ‘Yes, I do realise that.’
 I replied, trying to sound as calm and unruffled as John.
 But my mind-voice came out as a strangled, terrified whisper.

 There is no continuing with your earthly life.
 You must therefore decide how you wish to live out your Afterlife.
-You may remain as you are now, or you may be released into your Eternal Rest and you will then become part of the Presence – the Billions, as you called us.
-This is the ultimate destiny and aspiration of all spirits, but the time must be of your choosing.
+You may remain as you are now, or you may be released into your Eternal Rest and you will then become part of the Presence—the Billions, as you so perceptively called us.
+This is the ultimate destiny and aspiration of all spirits, to be at One.
+But the time must be of your choosing.
 We will allow you some moments to consider this.